Vision-CAIR/MiniGPT4-video/README.md

 + [TVQA](https://tvqa.cs.unc.edu/) <br>
 + [Video-ChatGPT benchmark](https://mbzuai-oryx.github.io/Video-ChatGPT/) <br>

-You can find the datasets annotation files [download](https://huggingface.co/Vision-CAIR/MiniGPT4-Video/tree/main/datasets/evaluation_datasets) <br>
+You can find the evaluation datasets annotation files [download](https://huggingface.co/Vision-CAIR/MiniGPT4-Video/tree/main/datasets/evaluation_datasets) <br>

 ### Run evaluation script
-Edit the evaluation script to include the path to the checkpoints, the dataset name and whether to use subtitles or not <br>
+Set the each evaluation script parameters to include the path to the checkpoints, the dataset name and whether to use subtitles or not <br>

 ```bash
 # Llama2